BenjaminSauder/EdgeFlow/README.md

 #### Iterations:
 how often the operation will be repeated
 #### Min Angle:
 cut off angle of the smoothing.
-Falls back to a linear extrapolated position if the angle is beyond threshold.
-See example bellow.
+Falls back to a linearely extrapolated position if the angle is beyond threshold.
+In this example the control points for the spline smoothing are around the corner - which creates a nasty bulge.
+With the min angle one can force the alghorithm to find a better solution.
 ![MIn_Angle_Demo](https://github.com/BenjaminSauder/EdgeFlow/blob/master/docs/Min_Angle_Demo.jpg)